 This is the BEST Chocolate Cheesecake!
-It’s perfectly rich, creamy (with the help of Greek yogurt), and bakes up with no cracking and no water bath needed.
+It’s perfectly rich, creamy, and bakes up with no cracking and no water bath needed.
 This is the easy way to perfect baked cheesecake!
 Includes step by step recipe video

 Ever since I stole some tips from Canadian Living to make The Best Vanilla Cheesecake, I knew there were going to be many, many more variations of this cheesecake!